Moderna asking US, European regulators to OK its virus shots

 When he learned the results, “I allowed myself to cry for the first time,” Zaks told The Associated Press.
 “We have already, just in the trial, have already saved lives.
 Just imagine the impact then multiplied to the people who can get this vaccine.”

 Moderna said the shots’ effectiveness and a good safety record so far — with only temporary, flu-like side effects — mean they meet requirements set by the U.S. Food and Drug Administration for emergency use before the final-stage testing is complete.
-The European Medicines Agency, Europe’s version of FDA, has signaled it also is open to faster, emergency clearance.
+The European Medicines Agency, Europe’s version of FDA, has signaled it also is open to faster “conditional" clearance.

 WHAT COMES NEXT